Problem

 Solution

-To resolve this issue, run the Terraform Enterprise container as its default unprivileged user, terraform-enterprise, by removing any directive from the configuration which specifies the Username or UID:GID.
-The container user is configured differently depending on the platform- see the example below for guidance.
+To resolve this issue, ensure the Terraform Enterprise container runs as its default unprivileged user, terraform-enterprise.
+Remove any user directive from your configuration that specifies the root user or a specific UID/GID.

 services: